-I am currently a first year PhD student at Boston University.
-I am completing coursework this year and unfortunately not doing research (yet).
+I am a PhD student at Boston University.

 At the University of Utah I studied the history of HIV/AIDS in the state and its effects on sexuality, culture, and family.
 After graduation I worked as researcher gathering oral histories from people who lived through the AIDS epidemic in the state.
 These interviews and ephemera are now kept in a new archive called the Kristen Ries/Maggie Snyder HIV/AIDS Archive at the University of Utah.
 This project studied the places of care for people with HIV/AIDS including medical providers, community support networks, families, and religious organizations.
 More information about that project can be found here.